Private ADHD and autism assessments with no hidden fees and flexible payment options. Book a free consultation today

-At Xyla, we specialise in thorough, high-quality autism assessments delivered with care and clarity.
-Our experienced clinicians follow NHS gold-standard guidelines to provide accurate diagnoses and personalised support, without the lengthy waiting lists.
-From first concerns to a clearer understanding, we’re here for you and your family every step of the way.
+At Xyla, we provide thorough autism assessments with care and clarity.
+Our clinicians follow NHS gold-standard guidelines to deliver accurate diagnoses and tailored support, without the long wait.

 Autism, or Autism Spectrum Disorder (ASD), is a neurodevelopmental condition that affects how a person behaves, communicates, interacts and experiences the world.
 It is called a “spectrum” because it includes a wide range of characteristics and severity, from mild to more complex challenges.